Identify watershed processes of capture, storage and release of water throughout a geographic area.

 Utilize maps and aerial photographs in the management of natural resources, including the use of geographic information systems (GIS).

 Apply basic knowledge in soils to the management of natural resources.

 Demonstrate interpersonal skills needed for successful job performance.

-Ability to write reports and give presentations.
+Write effective reports and give meaningful presentations.

 Explain the relationships between soil, water and plants.